akbir/ray_tracer/README.md

 ```

 ## Outputs
-Images are created at `./image.png` with the dimensions and attributes such as aliasing set within `cmd/ray_tracer/main.go`
+Images are created at `./image.png` with the dimensions and attributes set within `configs/config.json`.